natecraddock/ziglua/docs.md

 This shows a basic interpreter that reads a string from stdin.
 That string is parsed and compiled as Lua code and then executed.

 Notice that the functions `lua.loadString()` and `lua.protectedCall()` return errors that must be handled, here printing the error message that was placed on the stack.

+The `lua.toString()` calls are both followed with `catch unreachable` in this example.
+This function can fail if the value at the given index is not a string.
+The stack should contain a Lua error string, so in this example we assert that it will not fail.
+We also could have passed a generic error string with `catch "Error"`

 ### Calling a Zig function